Corefinder89/Corefinder89/README.md

 Since then I pushed **1088** commits, submitted **300**+ pull requests, and contributed with **1** project .

+To know more about me hit `pipx install corefinder` in your terminal.

 Like My Work?

 <a href="https://www.buymeacoffee.com/corefinder89" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60px" width="217px" ></a>